Tax & Accountancy

 Section 24 and limited companies: the key difference

 It is worth being precise about how companies are treated.
-A limited company that owns residential property calculates its taxable profit by deducting all allowable expenses from rental income.
-Mortgage interest is an allowable expense for a company, just as it is for any other business.
-The company then pays corporation tax on the resulting profit, which in 2025/26 is 19% for profits up to £50,000 and 25% for profits over £250,000, with marginal relief in between.
+A limited company that owns residential property calculates taxable profit by deducting all allowable expenses, including mortgage interest, from rental income, and then pays corporation tax on the result, which in 2026/27 is 19% for profits up to £50,000 and 25% for profits over £250,000, with marginal relief in between.
+This makes companies attractive for higher-rate taxpayers with significant finance costs.
+The full analysis must, however, include the Stamp Duty and Capital Gains costs of transferring existing property, the higher mortgage rates typically available to companies, and the ongoing compliance costs of running a company.
+The arithmetic varies significantly with individual circumstances.

 Section 24 and self-assessment

-Frequently asked questions about Section 24
+Frequently asked questions

 Does Section 24 apply to remortgage costs?